ghall15/fiscalhistory/webpage/government_budget_constraint.rst

 .. math::
      B_{t} =  (1+r)^t B_{0} + \sum_{j=0}^{t} (1+r)^j \left( G_{t-j}  - T_{t-j} \right)

+The left hand side of this equation is the current stock of debt.
+The right hand side of this equation

 Government Debt is a Weighted Sum of Future Surpluses